 This is a refreshing story about two high school teens.
 Kit Lowell, a popular girl, and David Drucker, an isolated boy, sit at the same lunch table one day.
 They strike up a conversation and soon become great buddies.

 Kit asks for David’s help in unfolding the mystery behind her father’s death.
 David is more than willing to support Kit.
 Will their relationship survive after learning the truth?
 Find out more by reading the full story of the suspenseful What to Say Next.

 Again, But Better is a story about second chances and discovering oneself.
 Shane, the lead character, is living the near-perfect life of amazing grades, happy parents, and spends all her time either at the dorm or in the classes.
 Soon she realizes that something is missing from her life: fun.

 Shane signs up for a semester abroad and decides to pursue life differently this time.
 She tries to do everything that she never even thought about before.
 Would that be easy?
-Read the book to find out.
+Read this love and self-discovery book to find out.

 13. To Best the Boys

 The residents of Pinsbury Port receive a letter every year from the prestigious Stemwick University.
 The letter invites only boys to compete for the esteemed scholarship, but Rhen has different plans.
 Her only goal in life is to become a scientist and find a cure for a deadly disease.
 She disguises as a boy and enters the Labyrinth to compete and claim the scholarship.

 Can Rhen survive the deadly maze and enter the world made exclusively for boys?
 Find out in this breathtaking novel by Mary Weber.

 In this fantasy novel, Mulan is a child of her poor parents and is compelled to marry the village butcher against her will.
 To escape the marriage, she disguises herself as a man and takes up her father’s soldier duties.
 She joins the battle to protect the castle of her Lord’s ally from the agonizing Teutonic Knights.